ezgiturali/word-document-generator/README.md

 There are two Excel datasets, Turkish and English.
 With Python, we understand which of these data sets are loaded and we get a Word file output according to the report formats in two different languages.

 In this process, if we get any error, we create a log file to log this error.
 If we don't get an error, we get a notification that the process is error-free.

+Note that he data inside the "data" folder and the data outside the folder are different.